-- (gg) The informational binder required under subdivision (3)(B)(iii)(ff); provided that a copy of a registration certificate need not be included; - (hh) Evidence that a dwelling unit proposed for use as a bed and breakfast home or transient vacation unit: - (AA) Is not an affordable unit subject to income restrictions; - (BB) Did not receive housing or rental assistance subsidies; and - (CC) Was not subject to an eviction within the last 12 months. - Registration will be effective for a period of one year beginning on the date a certificate of registration is issued by the department, and must be renewed annually prior to expiration. - (B) Registration Renewal. - (i) Annually, no earlier than three months prior to the expiration of the registration certificate, the owner or operator of a bed and breakfast home or transient vacation unit shall renew the registration certificate for a bed and breakfast home or transient vacation unit with the department on a form prescribed by the department, and submit to the department the following in the registration renewal application: - (aa) For a bed and breakfast home, evidence of a real property tax home exemption for the subject property; - (bb) A tax clearance certificate issued by the department of budget and fiscal services certifying that real property taxes were assessed at the rates required by
+- association, or condominium property regime articles, by-laws, and house rules; - (gg) The informational binder required under subdivision(2)(C)(vi); provided that a copy of a registrationcertificate need not be included; - (hh) Evidence that a dwelling unit proposed for use as a bed and breakfast home or transient vacation unit: - (AA) Is not an affordable unit subject to income restrictions; - (BB) Did not receive housing or rental assistance subsidies; and - (CC) Was not subject to an eviction within the last 12 months. - (ii) Registration will be effective for a period of one year beginning on the date a certificate of registration is issued by the department, and must be renewed annually prior to expiration. - (B) Registration Renewal. - (i) Annually, no earlier than three months prior to the expiration of the registration certificate, the owner or operator of a bed and breakfast home or transient vacation unit shall renew the registration certificate for a bed and breakfast home or transient vacation unit with the department on a form prescribed by the department, and submit to the department the following in the registration renewal application: - (aa) For a bed and breakfast home, evidence of a real property tax home exemption for the subject property; - (bb) A tax clearance certificate issued by the department of budget and fiscal services certifying that real property taxes were assessed at the rates required by